tklab-tud/uscxml/README.md

 ## UTF8 support

 Currently, we use <tt>std::string</tt> to represent all strings.
-This is not a problem as e.g. the ECMAScript datamodels will just interpret these as character arrays and handle Unicode respectively.
+This is not a problem as e.g. the ECMAScript data models will just interpret these as character arrays and handle Unicode respectively.
 Though it is a problem if you like to use non-ASCII characters e.g. in the <tt>id</tt> attribute of states.

 ## Performance

-The performance of uSCXML depends on many things like the employed datamodel and the platform it runs on.
-Using a MacBook Pro with an Intel i7 @2.4Ghz and the ECMAScript datamodel (<tt>test/uscxml/test-performance.scxml</tt>), we achieve about 20.000 events/sec.
+The performance of uSCXML depends on many things like the employed data model and the platform it runs on.
+Using a MacBook Pro with an Intel i7 @2.4Ghz and the ECMAScript data model (<tt>test/uscxml/test-performance.scxml</tt>), we achieve about 20.000 events/sec.
 On a Raspberry Pi, however, only 350 events/sec are achieved.

 If performance ought to be increased further, the first place to look would be most likely the employed DOM